MIKE'S BUS PAGES

 Prior to 1986, for all its ills, we had a system in the UK of bus operation that was about 90% in public ownership and that (or so it seemed anyway) at least went some way to providing the kind (if not always the quality) of services that people wanted, at a cost that most could afford, or were at least willing to pay.

-We now have a privatised version of the 1968 Gigantomania and are now blessed with some big and very ugly international players who nowadays seem hell-bent on trying to swallow each other up and get even bigger (and uglier!).
+We now have a privatised version of the 1968 'Gigantomania' and are now blessed with some big and very ugly international players who nowadays seem hell-bent on trying to swallow each other up and get even bigger (and uglier!).
 Sometimes they are biting off more than they can chew - witness National Express's venture into railway franchises!
-Things have changed a little now but in their formative days,these concerns ran buses in the same colours almost everywhere from Aberdeen to Zimbabwe.
+Things have changed a little now but in their formative days, these concerns ran buses in the same colours almost everywhere from Aberdeen to Zimbabwe.

-Don't kid yourself that privately owned operations are very much more efficient or economic - you are just paying for them in different, less obvious, ways, and adding to aforesaid profits (and your Council Tax).
-I particularly don't like the way operators can (and do) hold local government to ransom over subsidies for essential services.Nowadays these subsidies (and that goes for rail ones too) are costing you in taxes a whole lot more than they ever did in the claimed to be inefficient overstaffed days of public ownership.
+True, fleets have been, more latterly, well modernised, though sadly vehicles are now supplied mostly by foreign owned if not actually foreign based manufacturers.
+Yes,there are some significant innovations - the concept of vehicles dedicated by conspicuous logos to specific services has grown widely.
+Passenger decline has (we are told) been much reduced but, for the UK, outside London anyway, there are often indifferent service levels and high farescales that are doing nothing to encourage us to leave our cars (if we can afford to run them!) at home.
+Now that the 2015 election is over we are in for more swingeing cuts to public expenditure and this will fall disproportionally on local government.
+Already the need to save huge amounts of money is seeing local councils reducing its subsidisation of local bus services markedly in many areas which cannot be good.
+Don't kid yourself that privately owned bus operations are very much more efficient or economic - you are just paying for them in different, less obvious, ways through much higher fares, and aforesaid subsidies (via your Council Tax).
+I particularly don't like the way operators can (and do) hold local government to ransom over subsidies for essential services.Nowadays these subsidies (and that goes for rail ones too) are costing you in local (especially) and national taxes a whole lot more than they ever did in the claimed to be inefficient overstaffed days of public ownership.
 I simply refuse to accept that privatisation has achieved anything at all that could not have come about with a properly funded and supported public service.
-The problem now,as I see it anyway, is that buses and railways have become just another service industry - and that can be a million miles away from what the populace in general might regard as a public service!
+The problem now, as I see it anyway, is that buses and railways have become just another service industry - and this can be a million miles from what the populace in general might wish for and regard as a proper public service that meets their needs rather than that of accountants and shareholders.
+Given what we now know about (and have to pay for) commercial operation of stage carriage services I think the old way might end up cheaper too!

 * Latin: Best literal English translation might be 'for the good of the people'

 I thought I should include this page though to show some of the comparatively few photographs that I have taken since the late 1980s.
-I have certainly not travelled as widely as hitherto, but, especially if you are young enough to have no memory of the sixties and seventies the selection will hopefully be worth your time to browse.
+I have certainly not travelled anything like as widely as hitherto, but, especially if you are young enough to have no memory of the sixties and seventies the selection will hopefully be worth your time to browse.

 When initially drafting this page I ventured the opinion that buses nowadays are just characterless boxes on wheels.
 Anyone who experienced the scene in the fifties and sixties particularly will perhaps have sympathy with that view but, on reflection, for anyone younger anyway, and perhaps in a very different way, this is not really the case at all.